natural. + artificial.

 The rocky reef has a variety of marine life including nudibranchs, feather stars, flat head, sole, moray eels, lion fish, hobbies, zebra lion fish and much more.
 Feeding dolphins and sharks are frequently seen at this site.
 Watch the little video that captured 2 dolphins feeding on the reef.

 To find out more, click here to read our latest blog post about Greta’s Reef.

-Campos Reef is our deep diving site.
-The coffee rock reef reaches a depth of up to 30m and consists of a huge rock formation.
+Campos Reef is one of our favourite deep diving sites.
+The coffee rock reef reaches a depth of up to 32m and consists of a huge rock formation.
 The topography is very different to our other reefs.
 We have published a blog post about this site which provides you comprehensive information including a recommended dive plan.
 Click here to read more.

 This site is one of the most mysterious dive sites.
 Consisting of scattered rocky outcrops covered in kelp fronds, there are scores of hidden gems throughout the reef.
 Drift from rock to rock and you’ll find marine life everywhere, with morays hiding in the most unexpected places.
 Kirra Reef is an ideal spot for following the smaller species and macro life, discovering the beauty of their marine ecosystem.
 Porcupine fish and wobbegongs are common, as well as smaller colourful creatures like nudibranchs and flatworms.

 This dive sites is one of the deeper ones around the 20m mark.
 The plant looks like a giant UFO that landed on the ocean floor.
 It forms a brilliant artificial reef for all sorts of marine life.

 We are still working on the content for this site.
 Come back later to check it out or contribute some pictures to us!